Three Rivers Regional Library System: Wayne County Library

-The founding of the Three Rivers Regional Library System may be attributed to the first library in Wayne County, as this county is the home of the current central headquarters for the system.
 Built in 1937 through efforts by the Works Progress Administration, the Wayne County Library started off with a small, inadequate building.
 By the end of 1938 many of the books in the collection were already in bad repair, and public funding of the library was minimal.
 Constant financial support was afforded to the library by the Georgia Library Commission for its first decade in order to stay afloat.

 Towards the beginning of 1950 the Tecoma Garden Club helped to alleviate some of the library's financial issues.
 The club first secured permission and petitioned interested parties for monies to construct a library space in the local Community House.
 The initial goal of $2,000 was met and exceeded, and in the end the Garden Club has raised $6,000 to be used for the project.
 In order to incorporate the ideologies of the Garden Club with the wishes of the Public Library blueprints called for a library which included large windows and French doors looking out onto a grassed terrace, nestled in a grove of pine trees.
 Due to problems in construction the entire $6,000 fund was spent before the building saw completion.
 The City of Jesup provided $200 for plumbing and heating, and the rest of the $2,000 deficit was raised through more efforts by the Garden Club.
 The library officially opened on November 9, 1949, and is the building which is still in use today.